 You’ll see how, as you draw on your sheet of paper, new ideas will arrive, which can work according to your project!

 We are now in phase 3 of this logo design guide.
 A crucial point that is often not very followed by wannabe designers in the logo design industry: work in black and white first!

 Why?
 Because if you only work in black and white, you can concentrate on designing the logo.
-And, more importantly, when you go to present the drafts to your customer, the latter will not be distracted by the colors.
+And, more importantly, when you go to present the drafts to your customer, the latter will not be distracted by the colours.